magento/devdocs/guides/v2.0/howdoi/checkout/checkout_address.md

 - Shipping Information
 - Review and Payment Information

-When a logged in shopper proceeds to checkout, on the Shipping Information step Magento renders the saved addresses.
-The shopper can then click on the address they want to use for shipping.
-The default address renderers cover the majority of use cases, but Magento provides a way to register custom address renderer for a new address type.
+On the Shipping Information checkout step Magento renders all addresses previously saved by a shopper.
+The shopper can then select the one to be used for shipping by clicking it.
+The default address renderers cover the majority of use cases, but Magento provides way to register custom address renderer for a new address type.

 This topic describes how to implement a custom shipping address renderer.